 Topics

-Currently Amazon S3 supports virtual hosted-style and path-style access in all Regions, but this will be changing (see the following Important note.
+Currently, Amazon S3 supports both virtual-hosted–style and path-style URL access in all AWS Regions.
+However, path-style URLs will be discontinued in the future.
+For more information, see the following Important note.

 https://s3.